After your report

 What may come next

-The report should lead to a practical plan.
+The findings should lead to a plan you can actually use.

 For most people, the report comes first.
-That report then helps decide whether written review, secure messaging, or added live support is actually warranted.
+That report then helps decide whether written clarification, state-based messaging, or added live review is actually warranted.

 Next step